Skip to content

 Rear Axle to Rear Drawbar

-The distance between the center of the rear axle and the point where the implement connects to the rear pivot point (the drawbar pin).
+The distance between the center of the rear axle to the center of the drawbar pin hole where the implement connects to the rear pivot point.

 Why it's important: This measurement is crucial for towed implements.
 It defines the pivot point, which dictates how the implement will track behind the vehicle during turns.
 An incorrect value can lead to the implement cutting corners or swinging too wide.